elohhim/aoc/python/README.md

 # Advent of Code solutions in Python

-With CLI built with [Click](https://click.palletsprojects.com) framework for running solutions:
+With CLI built with [Click](https://click.palletsprojects.com) framework for running specific solutions.

 ## Usage